semgrep/semgrep/docs/README.md

 ## Semgrep Output

-Semgrep by default prints to STDOUT, but it can also output JSON or SARIF (Static Analysis Results Interchange Format).
+Semgrep by default prints to STDOUT, but it can also output JSON, JUnit XML or SARIF (Static Analysis Results Interchange Format).
 See [here](output.md) for more details.

 ## Integrations